Metamorphoses of the flow past an obstacle of a resonantly-driven bistable polariton fluid: Introduction

+Here, we consider the flow of a resonantly-driven condensate past an obstacle.
+Such a set-up has been the subject of many investigations both for classical fluids \cite{williamson1996} and superfluids \cite{pitaevskii2016}.
+In two or three dimensions, the flow becomes unsteady at a critical velocity through an oscillatory (Hopf) bifurcation.
+For superfluids, this leads to the nucleation of vortices \cite{raman99} past the critical velocity.
+In a one-dimensional setting, gray solitons are generated and propagate from the obstacle along the flow \cite{engels2007}.
+For standard (conservative) superfluids, these dynamical behaviors are well-described in the framework of the Gross-Pitaevskii equation \cite{fpr1992, vh1997, JMA, HB, ADP}.
+If the creation of defects in the flow of a resonantly-driven condensate has been observed, strong deviation from standard superfluids behaviors were reported \cite{pigeon2017,amelio2020,pa2021, lerario2020vortex}.
+It remains to better understand the transition and its dependence on the fluid bistability \cite{baas2004}, and, more generally, condensate dynamics in the presence of resonant drive and dissipation.

-Here, we analyze the flow past an obstacle of a resonantly forced condensate in the bistable regime \cite{pigeon2017,amelio2020,pa2021, koniakhin2019,lerario2020vortex,maitre2020dark}.
-We focus on the one-dimensional case which is the easiest to theoretically analyze.
-We find, as for conventional superfluids, that a sudden flow change can occur in the wake of the obstacle when the fluid velocity is increased or, when the obstacle strength is increased at fixed velocity.
-However, the characteristics of this transition and of the resulting flow are found to be quite different from the Landau transition of a superfluid and depend in an the essential way on the fluid bistability.
+In the present work, we focus on the one-dimensional case which is easier to analyze than higher dimensional cases.
+We find that multiple transitions in the flow occur when the fluid velocity is increased, or when the obstacle strength is increased at fixed velocity.
+We show that these transitions are of a very different type from the usual ones in fluids and superfluids.
+Moreover, their unusual character forbids their prediction from the characteristics of excitations around the steady flow, as done for superfluids with the Landau criterion \cite{pitaevskii2016}.